pikarpov-LANL/Sapsan/docs/joss/paper.md

 ## Hydro simulations

 Here are a few examples of a turbulence closure model trained on the high-resolution Johns Hopkins Turbulence Database (JHTDB) [@jhtdb2008].
-The dataset used in this comparison is a direct numerical simulation (DNS) of a statistically-stationary isotropic 3D MHD turbulence dataset, 1024<sup>3</sup> in spatial resolution and covering roughly one large eddy turnover time over 1024 checkpoints, e.i. dynamical time of the system
+The dataset used in this comparison is a direct numerical simulation (DNS) of a statistically-stationary isotropic 3D MHD turbulence dataset, 1024^3 in spatial resolution and covering roughly one large eddy turnover time over 1024 checkpoints, e.i. dynamical time of the system
 [@Eyink2013].
 We compare it with a commonly used Dynamic Smagorinsky (DS) turbulence closure model [@lilly1966].
 On ``Sapsan``  side, a Kernel
 Ridge Regression model [@murphy2004] is used to demonstrate the effectiveness of conventional ML approaches in tackling turbulence problems.
 In this test, we used the following setup:

 * __Train features:__ velocity (*u*), vector potential (*A*), magnetic field (*B*), and their respective derivatives at timestep = 1.
-All quantities have been filtered to remove small-scale perturbations, mimicking the lower fidelity of a non-DNS simulation.
+All quantities have been filtered down to 15 fourier modes to remove small-scale perturbations, mimicking the lower fidelity of a non-DNS simulation.
 * __Model Input:__ low fidelity velocity (*u*), vector potential (*A*), magnetic field (*B*), and their respective derivatives at a set timestep in the future.
 * __Model Output:__ velocity stress tensor ($\tau$) at the matching timestep in the future, which effectively represents the difference between large and small scale structures of the system.